40 Domestic Violence Resources: Mental Health & Addiction

 Domestic violence and intimate partner violence (IPV): These terms are often used interchangeably, and they both refer to patterns of abusive behavior in relationships.

 verbal abuse of wifeSome organizations make a distinction between the two based on the type of relationship involved.2 Domestic Violence (DV) refers to violence that takes place within a household.
 It can be between any two people – parent and child, siblings, spouses, or roommates.
-Intimate Partner Violence (IPV), on the other hand, only occurs between romantic partners, and they don’t have to be living in the same household.
+Intimate Partner Violence (IPV), on the other hand, only occurs between romantic partners that don’t have to be living in the same household.
 IPV is also sometimes called Intimate Partner Domestic Violence (IPDV), which adds further overlap to the terms’ use.3

 The National Domestic Violence Hotline further defines this abuse as behavior that is used by one person to gain or maintain power and control over another person.3 The abuse can be sexual, physical, or psychological.